Christina5P/Mindful-Rise/README.md

 I skip the function with slice, since I got told it need more filter for that and take it as a feature scoop.

 ## Unfixed Bugs

+- The navbar only views on home site

 # Technologies
 ### Python - Language of this project